nickgaya/autohalt/README.md

 * **YouTube**: Turns the "Autoplay" switch to off.
 The user can manually re-enable autoplay by clicking the switch again.
 If viewing a playlist or queue, videos will play automatically until the end of the list.

+* **Gfycat**: Turns the "Autoplay Related GIFs" switch to off.
+The user can manually re-enable autoplay by clicking the switch again.